google-research-datasets/adversarial-nibbler/README.md

 of offensive images.
 By focusing on “implicitly adversarial” prompts (those that trigger T2I models to generate unsafe images for non-obvious reasons), we isolate a set of difficult safety issues that human creativity is well-suited to uncover.
-To this end, we built the Adversarial Nibbler Challenge, a red-teaming methodology for crowdsourcing a diverse set of implicitly adversarial prompts.
+To this end, we built the (Adversarial Nibbler Challenge)[https://dynabench.org/tasks/adversarial-nibbler], a red-teaming methodology for crowdsourcing a diverse set of implicitly adversarial prompts.
+The challenge is hosted at the (MLCommons competition space)[https://dynabench.org/tasks].

 ## Repository Overview